laravel-workflow/laravel-workflow.github.io/blog/2025-02-07-automating-qa-with-playwright-and-laravel-workflow.md

 ## Try It Now in Your Browser

 You don’t need to set up anything on your local machine.
-Everything is already configured in the Laravel Workflow [Sample App](https://github.com/laravel-workflow/sample-app).
+Everything is already configured in the Workflow [Sample App](https://github.com/laravel-workflow/sample-app).

 To try it: